CanadianBeaver/AwesomeGuns/README.md

 - I correct prepared images in [GrafX2](http://pulkomandy.tk/projects/GrafX2), because the [GIMP damages palette in *.png* files](http://openxcom.org/forum/index.php?topic=2676.0) and do not set the 0 value for background in indexed *.gif* files.
 - The [LibreOffice](http://www.libreoffice.org/) and [Dia](https://wiki.gnome.org/Apps/Dia/) for creating text and diagrams.
 - And at final, of course I use [Git](https://git-scm.com/) and GitHub.
 This is my first experience with Git and my first project on GitHub.

-###Contacts

-I would appreciate hearing your opinion on this.
-Please feel free to contact me by email: [ontariobeaver@gmail.com](mailto://ontariobeaver@gmail.com)

 ##How to install it?